manojjsm/austerejs/README.md

 ### Constructors are not self-initializing.

-Cramming initialization logic into the constructor itself reduces flexibility by eliminating the possibility of re-initializing the object while maintaining data and context not affected by the initialization logic.
-It limits your options, in short.
+Including initialization logic (any logic, in fact) within the constructor body reduces flexibility by eliminating the possibility of re-running that logic while maintaining state that isn't affected by said logic.
+That's an unnecessary limitation.

 ```js
 var Thing = function () {